samelyuk/volvo-rti-retrofit/README.md

 ![Radio Pinout](https://github.com/samelyuk/volvo-rti-retrofit/blob/main/doc/Radio%20Pins.png)

 ### Rear Camera
 I found a rear camera specifically for the Volvo P2, and its installation is straightforward.
-First, connect the power supply to a stepdown converter from the 12V side.
+First, connect the camera power to a step-down converter from the 12V side.
 Next, connect the camera's video output to an analog video converter, which then connects to the Raspberry Pi via USB.

 To activate the camera when shifting into reverse, we will use a script integrated into OpenAuto Pro.
 In the rear camera settings, set Pin 17.
 Then, take two wires from the reverse light and connect them to a relay.
 Additionally, take two wires from the Raspberry Pi GPIO: 3V3 power and GPIO 17, and connect them to the relay.
 ![RPI Gpio](https://www.raspberrypi.com/documentation/computers/images/GPIO-Pinout-Diagram-2.png)

-When the reverse light is activated, the relay open power to GPIO 17 on the Raspberry Pi, prompting OpenAuto Pro to start the camera.
+When the reverse light is activated, the relay opens power to GPIO 17 on the Raspberry Pi, prompting OpenAuto Pro to start the camera.

 ### RTI Extender Cable Scheme
 ![RTI Control Module](https://github.com/samelyuk/volvo-rti-retrofit/blob/main/doc/RTI%20Cable%20Extender%20Scheme.jpg)